Statue of James Meredith: Vandalism

 In the early morning of February 16, 2014, the statue was vandalized, with a noose placed around the statue's neck and an old state flag of Georgia (which features a Confederate battle flag) draped across the figure.
 The incident was first reported by a construction worker who reported hearing two men shouting racial slurs.
 The following day, the alumni association offered a $25,000 reward to anyone who could provide information on the identity of the two men, while the campus police asked the Federal Bureau of Investigation for help with the investigation.
 By the following week, police had pressed charges against two 19-year-old students from Georgia, with a third student considered "prominent in the investigation".
 Following the charges, the fraternity that the three students belonged to, Sigma Phi Epsilon, was suspended by the university and an investigation into reports of other issues at the fraternity, including underage drinking and hazing, was launched by the university.
 In April, the University of Mississippi chapter of that fraternity was shut down.

+Two students were charged with one count of using a threat of force to intimidate African-American students and employees by putting a noose on the James Meredith statue.
+Graeme Phillip Harris pled guilty and was sentenced to 6 months in prison followed by a year of probation, and 100 hours of community service.
+Austin Reed Edenfield pled guilty and was sentenced to 12 months probation and ordered to complete 50 hours of uncompensated community service.
+The third student was not charged with a crime.